xiaoningwang/2023samplingsurvey/DataIntegration/chap4.md

 ### 参考文献

 [1] A. Agresti and M.C.
 Yang.
 An empirical investigation of some effects of sparseness in contingency tables.
-Computational Statistics & Data Analysis, 5:9–21, 1987.
+Computational Statistics & Data Analysis, 5:9–21, 1987.

 [2] T.W.
 Anderson.
 Maximum likelihood estimates for a multivariate normal distribution when some observations are missing.
 Journal of theAmerican Statistical Association, 52:200–203, 1957.
 Uncertainty and Estimation in Statistical Matching 97

 [3] E. Antal and Y. Tille.
 A direct bootstrap method for complex sampling ´designs from a finite population.
-Journal of the American Statistical Association, 106:534–543, 2011.
+Journal of the American Statistical Association, 106:534–543, 2011.

 [4] J-F. Beaumont and Z. Patak.
 On the Generalized Bootstrap for Sample Surveys with Special Attention to Poisson Sampling.
 International Statistical Review, 80:127–148, 2012.